Audio Note (UK) Amplification - Infinite possibilities

 The M5 Line again steps up the part quality count and introduces the AN stepped attenuators, ELMA contact switching, ELNA SILMIC capacitors, AN copper foil caps, Bakelite board material point to point wiring, high-quality valve sockets, higher quality C-core lamination material [IHiB] or a Phono version.
 Balanced CD input versions are also available as is a special production M5 Phono Signature pre which uses the 3 valve phono stage seen in the M6 and M8 and a much more impressive power supply.

-Next is my personal favorite pre, the M6 as a line stage unit which also comes as a phono.
+Next is my personal favourite pre, the M6 as a line stage unit which also comes as a phono.
 The M6 Phono that I have on the floor is just a sheer joy to use and a delight to listen too.
 Originally bought to work with the P4 Balanced monoblocks, it now spends it's time controlling the P4's, the ONGAKU KENSEI, the Conqueror Silver Signature, and the Vindicator Silver Signature and really allows the character of those different amps to shine whether the valves be 300b's, 211's or 2A3's.
 There are again the options of the Balanced CD inputs for both models as well as the M6 Line Signature which is the first of the 2 box preamplifiers with 1 chassis containing the power supply and the other the signal circuit.
 This brings the design elements of the flagship Signature models to an attainable and affordable.

 The Twilight Zone